 Borrowing costs are capitalized if they are directly attributable to the acquisition, construction or production of a qualifying asset.
 Qualifying assets are assets that necessarily take a substantial period of time to get ready for its intended use or sale.
 To the extent that funds are borrowed specifically for the purpose of obtaining a qualifying asset, the amount of borrowing costs eligible for capitalization on that asset shall be determined as the actual borrowing costs incurred on that borrowing during the year less any investment income on the temporary investment of those borrowings.
 To the extent that funds are borrowed generally and used for the purpose of obtaining a qualifying asset, the amount of borrowing costs eligible for capitalization shall be determined by applying a capitalizable rate to the expenditures on that asset.
 The capitalization rate shall be the weighted average of the borrowing costs applicable to all borrowings that are outstanding during the year, other than borrowings made specifically for the purpose of obtaining a qualifying asset.
-The amount of borrowing costs costs capitalization and used for the amount of borrowing costs applicable to all borrowings that are outstanding during the year, other than borrowings made specifically for the purpose of obtaining a qualifying asset.
+The amount of borrowing costs capitalized during the year shall not exceed the amount of borrowing costs incurred during that year.